Tick tock, tick tock, tick tock.

 There’s lead nurturing and then there’s pushy, unsolicited sales outreach.
 The obvious win with lead scoring is that the method helps you understand what leads to focus on now and how to treat these leads.
 The less obvious benefit is that the model helps sales organizations know what leads NOT to focus on now.
 This leaves them in an educational sequence that allows them to become warmer leads before they receive a call from a member of your sales team.

-How to set up a Lead Scoring Framework
+How to set up a lead scoring model

 There are mainly three types of data that you should include in your lead scoring framework:

 - Behavioral data.
 How has the lead exhibited on your website?
-Your CMS tool and/or Lead Management Software can help you track this automatically.
-We go through the benefits of Lead Management Software further down in this article.
+Your CMS platform and your marketing automation tool can help you track this automatically.

 1. List what you require from a lead